DRESS: Dynamic RESource-reservation Scheme for Congested Data-intensive Computing Platforms: Introduction

 \section{Introduction}

 Over the past few years, data-driven businesses have provided a promising experience for clients from various aspects.
 For example, Amazon provides personalized product recommendation using clients' past purchasing records, personal information (e.g., employment status and residence location) as well as the contextual information (e.g., weather).
 On the other hand, Google's advertising system is optimized to retrieve the advertisements that the clients are potentially interested in using their browsing cookies, searching history, email contents, and even their friends' recent purchase records.
+Financial companies utilize machine learning ~\cite{yancy9175642, yancy2021form, zhu2021clustering, li2021frequentnet} and computational modeling~\cite{zhu2020high, jarrow2021low, zhu2021time, zhu2020adaptive, zhu2021news} to provide advanced services.
 Given such tremendous data for processing, mining and analyzing, there needs a computing cluster that provides infrastructural supports for those data-intensive applications, at the back-end side of businesses.

 To enable and optimize the big data analytics, the system usually first decompose the overall computational job into multiple small tasks, then itemizes the usage of systems into large set resources, such as CPU hour, or space of storage/memory, and further allocates computing resources to the tasks.

 To optimize the data processing systems, the researchers have put tremendous efforts on job scheduling, resource management, and program design to improve system performance.
 In this field, there are two widely used schedulers, Fair~\cite{fair} and Capacity~\cite{capacity} schedulers, for managing the resources in the cluster.
 Fair scheduler is a method of assigning resources to jobs such that all jobs get, on average, an equal share of resources over time.
 On the other hand, Capacity scheduler is designed to allow sharing a large cluster while giving each organization a minimum capacity guarantee.
 Although these two schedulers have different strategies for resource management, both of them add jobs to the queues following a first-come-first-serve manner.